mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 ## Introduction

 DROP?
-Pivot?
+Pivot from planned to emergent?
+But it's not so neat

 The chapters have until now discussed tools and processes emerged in response to inferred learner need, in contract, the processes explored in this following section emerged more directly from input from the participants involved.

 This chapter is concerned with examining the impact on participants of the learning design explored in the last chapter, excluding the more specific work on game design patterns which is explored in the following chapter.

 The first section examines the impact of a process drama with an aim to establish and nurture community practice.
 It highlights the value of introducing almost-real processes, near authentic tools and the possibility of learners developing learning identities within a drama frame.
 The second section examines the impact of core software tools in the initial learning design.
 Another section explores the community behaviour of the group of game makers and some of the specifics of their design processes.
-T

 he processes include: emerging use of narratives and graphics which drawing on home funds of knowledge; playtesting as a social process; playtesting and embodied participation in the games of others; community concepts and norming behaviour emerging during playtesting; the development of flexible divisions of labour;